 In short, our goal is to help every pupil think carefully about, and take practical steps towards realising, his future career.

-The Career Guidance Programme combines online and printed career information; timetabled career lessons; employability skills workshops and mentoring; one-to-one career advice meetings; tutor group career activities; and a wide range of events and activities including career speaker lunches, career advice evenings, trips to career fairs and conferences, and work experience schemes.
+The Career Guidance Programme combines online career information resources with career planning lessons, skills workshops, one-to-one career guidance meetings, and a wide range of events and activities, including career sector talks, unusual career lunches with external speakers, a career fair, alumni career advice evenings, and work experience schemes.

 Every year group enjoys a set of bespoke activities designed for its step in this journey, with one year’s activities smoothly transitioning into that of the next year.
 This design ensures coherence from year to year and puts pupils in the best position possible to make informed educational choices at the end of each key stage in their education: GSCE, A-Level, and all post-18 options, including Higher Education.